 There are many ways to propagate plants, but many of them are too complicated for the average gardener, and usually take extreme patience and a greenhouse.
 I’m going to concentrate on the ones that are easy and within the ability of even a beginner.
 These methods include gathering seed, division, softwood cuttings, and leaf cuttings.

 How to Divide to Get Free Plants

 Division is an easy process that splits one plant into several, best done in spring or fall.
 Any plant that grows with more than one central “stalk” is technically a candidate for division, but certain plants are easier pickings.
 In other words, plants that grow in “clumps”.
 Good choices?
 Most perennials without a taproot, such as hostas, day lilies, iris, grasses, phlox, coneflower, black eyed susans, asters and astilbe.
 (And many, many more!)
 The basic steps?

 - Dig up the plant with a sharp spade

 - Separate the crowns to make new plants.
 You can tease the roots apart with your fingers with some plants, but others you may have to cut them with a knife.
 Don’t worry, they will be fine!

 - Replant each crown you separated as a new plant immediately, and water well until they get established.

 The last easy method is propagation by leaf cuttings.
 What this means is you basically cut off a leaf and some of the stem, then plant it into soil medium just like you did for softwood cuttings.
 This works really well with succulents, which are so popular right now.
 In fact in my garden, these propagate themselves.
 When a windstorm breaks off some stem or leaves, they replant themselves everywhere!
 So really, how hard can it be?
 (My sedum “Angelina” is a main offender, but I love it!)
-Wikihow has a great tutorial on how to propagate succulents by leaf cutting.
+Terrain has a simple tutorial on how to propagate succulents by leaf cutting.